-Contact our office today to schedule an appointment with Jake Kim, LICSW.
+Contact our office at NW Family Silverdale Wa today to schedule an appointment with Jake Kim, LICSW.
 He has been providing treatment for depression, anxiety, trauma, grief/loss, eating disorders, and treating significant life transitions for several years.

 Jake uses evidence-based practice modalities as well as older mind body practices to help achieve balance for his clients.

-Jake is currently accepting new patients at our Silverdale office.
+Jake is currently accepting new patients at our NW Family Silverdale WA.